Why nest-warden?

 // single SQL query, server-side limit

-The same shape as @casl/prisma.accessibleBy(), adapted to TypeORM's QueryBuilder.
-Multi-hop $relatedTo paths compile to EXISTS subqueries.
+Same shape as @casl/prisma.accessibleBy(), adapted to TypeORM's QueryBuilder.
+Multi-hop $relatedTo paths compile to EXISTS subqueries with correlated WHERE.
 Tenant scope is folded in automatically.

-nest-warden's fix.
-Conditions go through CASL's own mongoQueryMatcher directly — no hand-rolled translator.
-The TypeORM compiler accessibleBy() validates supported operators at compile time and throws UnsupportedOperatorError for anything outside the documented set.
-Silent drops are impossible because every operator is either compiled or rejected.
+The compiler validates every operator at compile time and throws UnsupportedOperatorError for anything outside the documented set.
+Consumers can't accidentally silent-drop a misspelt operator into "no filter" — every operator is either compiled or rejected.

 Where this doesn't compete